-- Continue to install protective steel plates for protection of utilities during foundation installation. - Continue to install OCS poles and assemblies in Segment 4. - Continue work with BBII on field investigation activities and designs, which will include the progression of the OCS, traction power, bonding and grounding, signal systems, and other civil infrastructure such as overhead bridge protections. - Pothole and clear obstructions at proposed OCS locations.
-Potholing will concentrate in Segments 3 and 4. - Continue construction at TPS-1 and TPS-2. - Continue construction at PS-7, PS-4, PS-6, and the Switching Station. - Continue to install conduit and foundations for signal and wayside power cubicle units in Segments 2 and 4. - Continue to install impedance bond connections. - Continue to install IJs. - Continue to install bridge attachments. - Continue to coordinate with stakeholders on the consistent warning time solution and advance location-specific design. - Continue to progress location-specific design for grade crossing system. - Review BBII work plans for upcoming construction activities. - Continue to progress design for PG&E interconnection at TPS-1 towards 90% and work on long-lead material procurement in advance of construction. - Complete review of 90% TPS-2 Interconnection Design. - Coordinate with PG&E on final design and construction for PG&E infrastructure. - Coordinate with local jurisdictions to review designs. - Continue tree pruning and removals.
+- Pothole and clear obstructions at proposed OCS locations.
+Potholing will concentrate in Segments 3 and 4. - Continue construction at TPS-1 and TPS-2. - Continue construction at PS-7, PS-4, PS-6, and the Switching Station. - Continue to install conduit and foundations for signal and wayside power cubicle units in Segments 2 and 4. - Continue to install impedance bond connections. - Continue to install IJs. - Continue to install bridge attachments. - Continue to coordinate with stakeholders on the consistent warning time solution and advance location-specific design. - Continue to progress location-specific design for grade crossing system. - Review BBII work plans for upcoming construction activities. - Continue to progress design for PG&E interconnection at TPS-1 towards 90% and work on long-lead material procurement in advance of construction. - Progress TPS-2 Interconnection Design to IFC and review 90% TPS-1 interconnection Design. - Coordinate with PG&E on final design and construction for PG&E infrastructure. - Coordinate with local jurisdictions to review designs. - Continue tree pruning and removals.